soham0w0sarkar/Weavo/packages/client/README.md

 # @weavo/client

 Real-time collaborative text editing for the browser.
-Bind a `<textarea>`, connect to a WebSocket room, and edits sync automatically — including cursor-safe remote updates and concurrent middle-of-document changes.
+Bind a `<textarea>`, connect to a WebSocket server, and edits sync automatically — including cursor-safe remote updates and concurrent middle-of-document changes.

 Built on a deterministic CRDT under the hood, so peers converge without a central server ordering ops.